 - Ignoring a persistent leak can create the perfect environment for mould and mildew to grow, potentially impacting your health in the long run.

-- A leaking toilet can waste hundreds of litres of water daily, leading to higher water bills.
+- A leaking toilet can waste hundreds of liters of water daily, leading to higher water bills.
 If the leak escalates or a pipe bursts, you’ll also face costly repairs to your home’s structure.

 3. And… What about an overflowing toilet?